Union Pacific Roadway Index

 It wasn't until late 1973 that the term "MofW" was first seen in internal communications.
 These same internal communications also used the term "outfit" cars when referring to this same non-revenue equipment.
 The term "Roadway" is seen in the Equipment Record as late as 1983 when the Canada Discovery Train was purchased, shown as "See Roadway 920000-920016" (see r3-0629).

-On Union Pacific, cars assigned to non-revenue maintenance of way activities were historically known as being assigned to Roadway service, fitting in with the Roadmaster (or Road Master) as the official in charge of the maintenance of tracks, bridges and buildings.
+On Union Pacific, the use of "Roadway" cars assigned to non-revenue maintenance of way activities was in line with the Roadmaster (or Road Master) as the job title of the company official in charge of the maintenance of tracks, bridges and buildings.